 Our 2012 Walmart EverStart Maxx Battery is still going strong.
-The Walmart battery warranty is constantly changing, so whenever I get a new battery, I ask for the manager, confirm the warranty policy and write it on the envelope for the warranty (that I keep in the glove compartment) along with the receipt from the purchase (a warranty requirement).
+The Walmart battery warranty is constantly changing, so whenever we get a new battery, we ask for the manager, confirm the warranty policy and write it on the envelope for the warranty (that I keep in the glove compartment) along with the receipt from the purchase (a warranty requirement).

 Bottom line: ask questions, take notes and keep a record.

 Try Kindness with Walmart’s Auto Department

 We’ve read a lot of complaints about Walmart’s Customer Service – people ranting about how poor it is and how rude the service people are.
 Our experience has been much different.
 We don’t always get what we want, but most of the time, if we’re kind, patient and relate to the service person or manager as a Real Person with Feelings and a Job to do, they bend over backward to help us.

 Be kind, be persistent and be genuine.
 You’ll find that Walmart employees will respond in kind.
 You’ll be happy you did!